 Elena Machado

 Elena Machado Sáez is a Professor of English at Bucknell University.
 She is author of Market Aesthetics: The Purchase of the Past in Caribbean Diasporic Fiction (University of Virginia Press 2015) and coauthor with Raphael Dalleo of The Latino/a Canon and the Emergence of Post-Sixties Literature (Palgrave Macmillan 2007).
-Her most recent publications have analyzed Lin-Manuel Miranda’s musicals, In the Heights and Hamilton.
-In addition, Dr. Machado Sáez’s current research project focuses on the role and depiction of activism in US Latinx theater.
+She has published several essays about Lin-Manuel Miranda’s musicals, In the Heights and Hamilton.
+Her most recent publication, "Hype it Up: US Latinx Theater on TikTok," appears in TikTok Cultures in the United States (2022).
+In addition, Dr. Machado Sáez’s current research project focuses archival activism and contemporary US Latinx theater.

 Educational Background